Pure-Form/Pure-Form/docs/guides/WORKOUT_LOGGING.md

 ## License

-Part of Pure Life app.
+Part of Pure Form app.
 All rights reserved.